duong98/public-notes/javascript/2 - types-scope.md

 ##### Closures

+- A closure occurs at runtime and happens when a function returns another function _including_ the entire context of that function (all of the variable definitions in its parent function).

 WHY? a neat way of handling 2 realities of Javascript:

 1. scope is at the function level, not the block level